BerndHagen/Medio-Universal-Downloader/README.md

 ### FFmpeg

-**FFmpeg** is a robust multimedia framework essential to Medio’s functionality.
+**FFmpeg** is a robust multimedia framework essential to Medio's functionality.
 It handles video, audio and other multimedia files and streams, enabling tasks such as format conversion and media encoding/decoding.
+Medio automatically checks for and installs the latest FFmpeg version to ensure optimal performance and compatibility.

 - **Website:** [FFmpeg Official Website](https://ffmpeg.org)
 - **License:** FFmpeg is licensed under the LGPL or GPL, depending on the configuration and features used.

 ### yt-dlp

-**yt-dlp** is an open-source command-line tool that enables the downloading of videos from YouTube.
+**yt-dlp** is an open-source command-line tool that enables the downloading of videos from various platforms.
 Medio integrates yt-dlp to efficiently manage content extraction and downloads, ensuring users can easily access a wide range of sources.
-This library is regularly updated to stay compatible with the latest website changes and formats.
+This library is automatically updated by Medio to stay compatible with the latest website changes and formats.

 - **Website:** [yt-dlp GitHub Repository](https://github.com/yt-dlp/yt-dlp)
 - **License:** yt-dlp is licensed under the Unlicense, a public domain equivalent license, allowing free use, distribution, and modification.